CuarzoSoftware/Louvre/doxygen/md/Environment.md

 ### GDB

-Debugging a Wayland compositor presents a unique challenge, as traditional terminal-based logging is unavailable.
+Debugging a Wayland compositor presents a unique challenge, as traditional terminal-based logging is unavailable (there will be a Wayland and X11 backend soon).
 If you find yourself needing to debug your compositor with a tool like GDB, consider SSH-ing into the target machine from another device, even your smartphone, for remote debugging.
 Note that running the compositor via SSH may encounter issues, necessitating the disabling of libseat.
 This can be achieved by setting **LOUVRE_ENABLE_LIBSEAT** to 0.
 Here's an example:

 ```
 $ LOUVRE_ENABLE_LIBSEAT=0 gdb /path/to/your/compositor